Travel Nursing Jobs and Information

 Proper licensing is critical to success as a traveler.
 Nurse licensing varies from state to state in America, with many states offering a temporary license valid anywhere from 90 days to a year, depending on the state.
 The process of obtaining a temporary license varies among the states as well and a travel company recruiter will usually help the traveling nurse to navigate this system successfully and act as a coach and advocate.

-Some states require only a 7-12 day processing period, while others require up to 3 months; however, an experienced and skillful recruiter can often help to reduce this time requirement.
-Some companies will also reimburse the cost of these licensing fees after the nurse works for them for a standard time period, often 6 consecutive months.
+Some states require only a 7-12 day processing period, while others require up to three months; however, an experienced and skillful recruiter can often help to reduce this time requirement.
+Some companies will also reimburse the cost of these licensing fees after the nurse works for them for a standard time period, often six consecutive months.
 Thus, there are very few out-of-pocket expenses for the traveling nurse.

 Increased Cultural Competency

-The traveling healthcare profession can provide a chance for healthcare workers such as RNs, LPN, Techs, physicians, dentists, and others to explore an additional dimension of their professions.
+The traveling health care profession can provide a chance for health care workers such as RNs, LPN, techs, physicians, dentists, and others to explore an additional dimension of their professions.

 Rather than to stay in one location or at one facility, traveling professionals can take advantage of this type of working travel opportunity to see America coast to coast, to strengthen their health care and medical skills by working with diverse populations in a variety of facilities, and to gain new life experiences, professional and personal.
-In fact, traveling in the healthcare profession can be an ideal way of increasing one's cultural competency among diverse populations and broadening one's range of contacts and friends.
+In fact, traveling in the health care profession can be an ideal way of increasing one's cultural competency among diverse populations and broadening one's range of contacts and friends.

 Travel nursing presents professional that choose this option with greater control over their own destiny than if they worked in a single facility long-term.
-Once a travel nurse signs on with a reputable travel health professionals agency, he or she can choose the location in which their will work, specific shifts and a flexible schedules, a particular vacation schedule, and even living conditions.
+Once a travel nurse signs on with a reputable travel health professionals agency, he or she can choose the location in which their will work, specific shifts, and flexible schedules, a particular vacation schedule, and even living conditions.
 The latter can be a critical choice.

 Some nurses live and work in areas that see an abundance of gunshot and stab wounds in their ERs and trauma surgery schedules.
 These and other nurses may be required to work double shits and standard 12-hour days in some locations in America because of a nursing shortage that will last well into the mid 21st century.
 These conditions can lead to untenable stress over the long term that results in mental and physical breakdown among nursing staff.